q2ek/compileinfo/README.md

 ## License

-This project is licensed under the Apache 2.0 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Apache 2.0 License - see the [LICENSE.md](LICENSE.md) file for details.

 [java]: https://en.wikipedia.org/wiki/Java_(programming_language)